Skip to content

 The admin SPA’s Agent Templates → MCP Servers tab also exposes a Generate and save a new key button for tenant_api_key servers that calls the same provision path — admins don’t need the CLI for the common case.

 Manage credentialed tenant built-in tool configuration.
-Today this command manages Web Search provider keys; policy/template-gated built-ins such as Code Sandbox, Browser Automation, and Send Email are configured in the admin app.
+Today this command manages Web Search provider keys.
+Web Extraction (Firecrawl) provider keys and policy-gated built-ins such as Code Sandbox, Browser Automation, and Send Email are configured in Spaces Settings.

 Terminal window